 Swimsuit

 I almost always pack one or two swimsuits for a spring trip.
-CupShe offers a plethora of swimsuit styles that are affordable and super stylish!
+CupShe offers a plethora of swimsuit styles that are affordable, flattering for any body type, and super stylish!

 Cover-Up